 Advantages relative to spraying milk paint are smooth, even coverage with an airbrushed-like effect that helps prevent the appearance of bulky brush marks after thick paints application.
 Additionally, quick-drying times mean you can spray on more coats with shorter waiting periods, providing a professional look with excellent leveling.

 Watch Anne Of All Trades explore painting windsor chairs using Real Milk Paint and a sprayer!

 How to Apply Milk Paint With a Paint Sprayer

 To know how much paint and ratio you would need, try thinning paint down some and applying it to a test surface to see how it flows instead of mixing it too thin at the outset.
-Keep in mind that you might have to thin it up to 30% to get the results you want, and while testing the consistency, you might also want to adjust your paint sprayers pressure, spray gun tip size, and settings.
+Keep in mind that you might have to thin it up to 30% to get the results you want, and while testing the consistency, you might also want to adjust your air cap tightness, paint sprayers air pressure, spray gun tip size, and settings.

 Your first coat of paint might look a bit chalky and dull, but subsequent applications after the water evaporates during drying tend to darken the surface to just the shade you require.
-Once you get the look you want, consider adding Real Milk Paint Soapstone Sealer and Wood Wax to protect your freshly painted project.
+Once you get the look you want and finished painting, consider adding Real Milk Paint Soapstone Sealer and Wood Wax to protect your freshly painted project.